ronakupadhyaya/Horizons-week-03/day3/horizonstarter/README.md

 Express and Handlebars, you now have the tools you need to build a fully-fledged, fully-functional backend web application.

+**⚠️ This is a two day project!
+Try to complete Parts 1 through 4 on the first day. ⚠️**

 ### The goal

 Our goal is to write the Horizon Starter app (a clone of Kickstarter) with Node